Start today for FREE.

 No Smoking Addendum

-Smoking-related property damage costs landlords an average of $3,000-$8,000 per unit in cleaning, repainting, and odor remediation, making prevention through proper legal documentation crucial for protecting rental property investments.
+Smoking-related property damage costs landlords an average of $3,000-$8,000 per unit.
+These costs include cleaning, repainting, and odor remediation.
+Therefore, prevention through proper legal documentation is crucial for protecting rental property investments.

 Why No Smoking Addendums Are Essential for Modern Landlords